 Around this time, you might notice your appetite increasing.
 This is different from the unusual cravings you might have been experiencing in the early weeks of pregnancy.
 Now that your baby is starting to grow quickly, your calorie needs are going to increase.
 If you have been experiencing morning sickness, you should find it is starting to ease off now.
 However, with the full repertoire of pregnancy hormones now circulating your body, you may find you experience various related symptoms, including excess saliva, breast tenderness, and fatigue.

-At this stage, your baby’s foetal age is 9 weeks, and he or she is about the size of a large date at just over five cm long.
-Over the course of this week, your baby’s features will continue to become more defined.
+At this stage, your baby’s foetal age is 9 weeks, and he or she is about the size of a large date at just over 5cm long.
+Over the course of week 11, your baby’s features will continue to become more defined.
 The ears are nearly fully formed now, and the first nasal passages are starting to open.
 The head is still much larger in proportion to the rest of the body, but your baby’s arms, legs, and torso are stretching out.
 With plenty of space in the uterus, your baby can still roll around and do somersaults without too much constriction.

 Around this time, the sex organs are starting to form, both internally and externally.
 If he is a boy, the testes are developing; if she is a girl, the ovaries are beginning to form.
 It is still too early to see external sexual organs on an ultrasound scan.